webqit/webflo/README.md

 + a new "syntaxless reactivity" breakthrough that simplifies it all for the modern UI!
 + the much-demanded HTML Imports mechanism that enables a more reusable HTML!

-So, here's what's ahead...

-+ the vanilla advantage!
-+ the path of least engineering!

 ## Documentation